 From institutionalized implementation of the lift, strongmen in Europe began experimenting with similar movements, noting that it was damn near impossible for the strongest of them to move a comparatively tiny weight.
-When John Grimek’s only hitting 11 lbs on a lift, you know the majority of us are looking at 3-5 lbs at best.
+When John Grimek’s only hitting 11 lbs. on a lift, you know most of us are looking at 3-5 lbs. at best.
 Strangely, Weaver himself noted that neither wrist strength nor overall strength appeared to be a good indicator of who would be good at the lift.
 According to Weaver,

 Looking for all the world like the least masculine physique competitor in history, Tony Sansone would make you his punk bitch at the Weaver Stick.

 Nevertheless, this became the sort of “The Aristocrats” of strongman, whereby turn of the century strongmen would test their strength against one another informally by lifting a broom by the handle horizontally from the floor with a light weight placed on the straw of the broom.
 Later, the dude who still holds the record above, Paul Von Boeckman, decided a better test of comparative strength would be to standardize the lift to the format the USAWA is still using today.
 Will it become an overnight sensation again?
 Highly doubtful, unless a lot of us get very, very bored.
 Nevertheless, it’s one more example of old stuff becoming new again.

 Up next- Indian Club Bells, Kettlebells, and the mighty progenitor of the deadlift, which was hilariously referred to as the “health lift” (my left bicep calls bullshit).